 The IT department allows you to track the status of your refund.
 If your refund procedure has not been completed by your officer in charge, you will receive a message notifying you of the same.

 Just follow these two steps to claim income tax refund.

 - Get Refund through Direct Transfer: Excess tax paid can be refunded to you by crediting your bank account with ECS transfer.
 RTGS/NECS are also used to transfer the tax refund directly into your account, using your 10-digit account number and MICR code, through the State Bank of India.
-You can track your income tax refund through the income tax departmental website or through NSDL-TIN website by clicking on “Status of Tax Refunds”.
+You can track your income tax refund through the http://www.incometaxindia.gov.in website or through NSDL-TIN website by clicking on “Status of Income Tax Refunds”.
 You will then need to enter your PAN number and assessment year for refund details.

 - Refund by cheque: You can track this with the speed post service that has been tasked with delivering it, using the reference number that the IT department will give you.